haraldF/lerna-travis-typescript-yarn-monorepo/README.md

 * Use [lerna](https://lernajs.io/) for publishing. `lerna` automagically figures out which packages have changed since the last publish, does the tagging and bumping of versions and uploading for us.
 No custom script magic required.
 * Use [Travis CI](https://travis-ci.org/) for continuous integration and publishing.
 Its defaults are sane and it integrates beautifully with GitHub.

-This workflow is supported by most tools and packages.

 ## Developing

 Clone this repo, then run `yarn install` to install the dependencies.